KK201431873/cis1200-hw-9/README.txt

   1. 2D Arrays
 I used a 2D of my custom Tile class to keep track of the tiles on the board.
-This is an appropriate use of the concept because 2048 is played on a grid, and 2D arrays naturally represent a grid
+This is an appropriate use of the concept because 2048 is played on a grid, and 2D arrays naturally represent a grid of objects.

   2. I/O